aa-dank/app_script_review_sender/README.md

   _Tip:_ Ensure the session invite text contains a valid session ID, as the first matching sequence in the invite text is used.
 ---

+## Configuration and Sheet Setup

+The script's configuration is defined in Code.ts (and subsequently in Code.gs) via a global CONFIG object with properties such as:
+- FROM_EMAIL: The sender's email address.
+- DEFAULT_SUBJECT: Fallback subject if no template is provided.
+- SPREADSHEET_ID: The ID of the Google Spreadsheet containing distribution data.
+- DEBUG_MODE: Enables detailed logging for troubleshooting.

+The script automatically maps spreadsheet columns to expected keys.
+Ensure your spreadsheet includes columns with these exact header names:
+- distribution_emails
+- additional_emails
+- email_body_template
+- attachments_urls
+- email_subject_template
+- subject_template_value
+- template_values
+- revu_session_invite

 ## How the Script Works

 1. **Row Processing**